ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-conditions/index.md

 ## Filter Value

-Each filter option takes zero (a possibility with custom options), one (for most) or two (for 'in range') values.
+Each filter option takes zero (a possibility with custom options), one (for most) or two (for 'inRange') values.
 The value type depends on the filter type, e.g. the Date Filter takes Date values.

 ## Number of Conditions